Skip to content

 Why Distracted Eating Makes You Eat More

-Your brain takes about 20 minutes to register fullness signals from your stomach.
-When you're focused on eating, you notice the progression—the first few bites taste amazing, then satisfaction builds, and eventually you recognize you've had enough.
+Your brain takes about 20-30 minutes to register fullness signals from your stomach.2 When you're focused on eating, you notice the progression—the first few bites taste amazing, then satisfaction builds, and eventually you recognize you've had enough.
 When you're watching a screen, that feedback loop breaks down.

 There's also a timing problem.
-If your show runs an hour, you're likely to keep eating throughout that hour.
+If your show runs an hour, you may keep snacking throughout that hour.
 The activity extends your eating window well past the point of satisfaction.
-You're not eating because you're hungry; you're eating because you're watching.

 Breaking the Screen-Eating Connection

 The most effective change is the simplest: eat at least one meal per day without any screens.
-Not silenced—actually away from you.
-This feels uncomfortable at first, almost boring.
-That discomfort tells you something about how automatic the connection has become.
+This may feel uncomfortable at first, but with time you might grow to enjoy it.
+The discomfort tells you something about how automatic the connection has become.

-Start with one meal.
-Breakfast often works well because mornings tend to be less habituated to screen time.
+2. Start with one meal.
+Breakfast often works well for many.
 Commit to eating breakfast at a table, without your phone, for one week.
 Once that feels normal, add lunch.
 Gradual change sticks better than dramatic overhauls.

 Setting Up Your Space for Focused Eating

-Environment shapes behavior more than motivation does.
+Environment can help shape behavior.
 A cluttered table with a TV visible and your phone within arm's reach creates friction against focused eating.
 A clean table in a quiet corner makes it the path of least resistance.

 Your eating space doesn't need to be fancy.
 It needs to be designated—a spot that signals "this is where I eat meals" rather than "this is where I do everything."
 If your kitchen table is currently buried under mail and work papers, clearing it sends a message to your brain about what's supposed to happen there.